dhis2/dhis2-docs/src/developer/web-api/overview.md

 Here we can see from the message that the user tried to access a resource I did not have access to.
-It uses the http status code 403, the http status message *forbidden* and a descriptive message.
+It uses the http status code 403, the HTTP status message *forbidden* and a descriptive message.

 Table: WebMessage properties